moztw/www.moztw.org/README.md

 5. Run `vagrant up`.
 This may take a while (approx. 15–30 minutes) as it needs to download a virtual machine image and all the other required packages to run.
 6. Run `vagrant exec grunt`.
 You will see the output will stay at `watch`.
 7. Open a web browser, go to `localhost:8000` and you can see the current website.
-   You can modify the website contents and the changes will be reflected in second.
+   You can modify the website contents and the changes will be reflected in seconds.
 8. To stop the script, go back to the terminal and hit Ctrl-C.
    Also if you want to stop the virtual machine running, run `vagrant halt`.